ayadebbagh/Write-ups/Wargames/OverTheWire/Level 16 - 17.md

 "The credentials for the next level can be retrieved by submitting the password of the current level to **a port on localhost in the range 31000 to 32000**.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.
 **Helpful note: Getting “DONE”, “RENEGOTIATING” or “KEYUPDATE”?
 Read the “CONNECTED COMMANDS” section in the manpage.**"

 The first thing I did was use `ss -l` to show all listening port, however that showed way too many ports.
 After some research, I used `nmap` to only look for the specific range in the challenge by doing `nmap -p 31000-32000 127.0.0.1` where `127.0.0.1` is localhost.
 This gave me 5 different ports that I could test out.
 Doing `openssl s_client -connect localhost:<port>` on every given port to see if they accept ssl connections and if they give back the credentials.
 Tried on 3 ports before doing `openssl s_client -connect localhost:31790`.
-When giving the public key, I kept getting a `KEYUPDATE` message every time I put it in and then got a "wrong password" message.
-After looking up what `KEYUPDATE` indicated, I realized that since the password that I need to give starts with the letter "k", it triggered the `KEYUPDATE` and to counter that I needed to add ` -ign_eof` at the end of my command to it would take in the password I g
+When giving the password, I kept getting a `KEYUPDATE` message every time I put it in and then got a "wrong password" message.
+After looking up what `KEYUPDATE` indicated, I realized that since the password that I need to give starts with the letter "k", it triggered the `KEYUPDATE` and to counter that I needed to add ` -ign_eof` at the end of my command to it would take in the password I gave it.
+This worked and gave the following private rsa key

 **Credentials for level 17:**
 -----BEGIN RSA PRIVATE KEY-----